Andy Kim (singer): Life and career

 In 1995, Kim played at the Kumbaya Festival, at which the Barenaked Ladies were also performing.
 Nearly a decade later, the band's Ed Robertson convinced Kim to come out of retirement.
 Robertson co-wrote the song "I Forgot to Mention" with him and offered to produce the track.
 The single was released on a 5-track EP in 2004 which included a re-recording of "Powerdrive".

 In March 2005, Kim received the annual "Indie Award" for Favourite Solo Artist during Canadian Music Week.
 The music video for "Love Is...", released in the summer of 2005, reached #1 at Bravo.ca.
 In 2005, he co-wrote "What Ever Happened to Christmas" with Ron Sexsmith.
 The same year, he established the Andy Kim Christmas Show – a live concert at the Mod Club Theatre in Toronto in which a variety of artists were invited to perform mostly Christmas music.
+The show was produced by Blair Packham from The Jitters.
+Former MuchMusic personality Kim Clarke Champniss says he came up with the idea for the show.

 Kim's band acted as house band for the artists, who donated their time for the show.
 Proceeds were donated to the CHUM/CITY Christmas Wish.
 The show repeated in 2006, with a similar lineup.
 Proceeds from the show went to support the Children's Aid Foundation, and the edited show was aired on Mix 99.9 on Christmas Eve and Day.
 The Andy Kim Christmas show became an annual tradition.
-The annual show either took place at the Mod Club or Phoenix Concert Theatre in Toronto, with proceeds from the evening donated to a different children's charity each year.
+The annual show either took place at the Mod Club or Phoenix Concert Theatre or Massey Hall in Toronto, with proceeds from the evening donated to a different children's charity each year.

-More recently, Kim's music has again come into the public eye, as "Rock Me Gently" was sped up slightly and used by Jeep for their Jeep Liberty commercial ("Pouring In").
+In 2007, Kim's music came again into the public eye, as "Rock Me Gently" was sped up slightly and used by Jeep for their Jeep Liberty commercial ("Pouring In").
 His name can be seen on the radio display near the beginning of the commercial.

 In 2009, Kim was inducted into the Hit Parade Hall of Fame.

 In 2011, E1 Music Canada released Happen Again, Kim's first album since 2004.